It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 When we analyzed the reply rates of emails with and without images, we found that adding 1 or 2 images could boost your success:

 However, adding more than 2 images puts you at risk of lower reply rates, or, if the file size is too large, getting flagged as spam.
-To learn more about images and email deliverability, take a look at this data on whether images land you in spam.

 So when deciding whether to add images to your campaign, make sure they are: